ChristinWhite/iosWorkflows/1password.md

 ## Drafts URL Action: Open Link (without protocol) in 1Password

-This isn't ideal because you need to strip out the protocol manually since 1Password doesn't know what to do with this link:
+This isn't ideal because you need to strip out the protocol manually since 1Password doesn't know what to do with this kind of link:

 *[ophttp://http://www.google.com](ophttp://http://www.google.com)*